 Snail mucus, scientifically named Helix Aspersa Müller Glycoconjugates, is the gooey excretion from glands on the mollusk’s body.
 It’s like emollient that shields snail’s skin and foot from infection, dryness and external harsh as well as enables them to scooch smoothly.

 Decades ago, ancestors prescribed snail slime for medical conditions in Ancient Greece.
 For examples, topically alleviating inflamed skin.
-As long as 400 BC, the father of Western Medicine, Hippocrates, even recommended crushing up snails into a concoction to mitigate skin inflammation.
+As far back as 400 BC, the father of Western Medicine, Hippocrates, even recommended crushing up snails into a concoction to mitigate skin inflammation.
 Also, the common garden slugs (Arion Hortensis) were sometimes swallowed whole to treat gastritis or stomach ulcers.
 Ugh!

-Moreover, in southern Italy, snail pulp was collected to heal dermatological ailments, such as inflammation, dermatitis, warts, calluses, and acnes.
+Moreover, in southern Italy, snail pulp was collected to heal dermatological ailments, such as inflammation, dermatitis, warts, calluses, and acne.
 It seems that people have been aware of the benefits of snail slime for centuries.

 The miracle properties of snail mucin were first clinically found out by Dr. Rafael Abad Iglesias, a Spanish oncologist during his study performance in the 1960s.
 He applied Radiation Therapy (RT) to common snails.
 RT is a form of cancer treatment by using high-energy (X) rays to kill cancer cells.
 By chance, he observed that the radiation aroused the snails to secrete goo, which is different from their usual slime for moving.
 And, the snail’s skin areas damaged by the radiation was promptly repaired.